jmosbech/StickyTableHeaders/readme.md

 The plugin has been verified to work in:

 -   Chrome 24
--   Firefox 18
+-   Firefox 20
--   Internet Explorer 9
--   Internet Explorer 8
+-   Internet Explorer 8-10
 -   Safari 5

 NOTE: It does not work in Internet Explorer 7 (but it degrades nicely)